vargdieg/JavaScriptTesting/WebDriver-Task-3/Readme.md

 ![runningTest][runningTest]

-After the completition of the tests, there is going to be created new folders, allure-results, allure-report,a file named testResult, and a folder named screenchots, that is going to have the screenshots of the test and folder of the steps to add a new instance
+After the completition of the tests, there is going to be created new folders, allure-results, allure-report,a file named testResult, and a folder named screenshots, that is going to have the screenshots of the test and folder of the steps when adding new instances

 ![completeTest][completeTest]